Amossonny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The script alias ls="rm *" creates an alias named ls that is equivalent to the command rm * The script echo "hello $USER" is used to display a message on the command line or terminal
+The script alias ls="rm *" creates an alias named ls that is equivalent to the command rm * The script echo "hello $USER" is used to display a message on the command line or terminal The script export PATH=$PATH:/action modifies the existing PATH variable by appending the directory /action to it